rshilpa16/rshilpa16/README.md

-- 👋 Hi, I’m @rshilpa16
-- 👀 Data Analyst with 4 years of work experience.
+- Data Analyst with 4 years of work experience.
 Passionate about uncovering insights and using data to inform and improve business processes with business intelligence tools Power BI, Tableau.
 Skilled in Advance Excel, SQL, Python and R.